OpenFogStack/FogExplorer/README.md

+Please note that this branch contains a modified prototype of FogExplorer as used in our paper ...
+To see the full repository for this paper, see [here](https://github.com/pfandzelter/zero2fog).

 # FogExplorer

 Fog application design is complex as it comprises not only the application architecture, but also the runtime infrastructure, and the deployment mapping from application modules to infrastructure machines.
 For each of these aspects, there is a variety of design options that all affect quality of service and cost of the resulting application.
 FogExplorer, is an interactive simulation tool for the QoS and cost evaluation of fog-based IoT applications already during the design phase.